Environmental rehabilitation works

 Stringent environmental guidelines underpin the planning, design and delivery of this project and Council is committed to meeting all its environmental responsibilities.
 The prime environmental objectives of this project are to reduce the migration of leachate off site and reduce its generation.

-Vegetation clearing is necessary to access and remediate contaminated areas, ensuring the protection of wetlands and surrounding ecosystems.
-Care will be taken during detailed design to minimise the number of trees removed, but it is not possible to achieve the required environmental outcomes and retain all the vegetation.
+Vegetation clearing was necessary to access and remediate contaminated areas, ensuring the protection of wetlands and surrounding ecosystems.
+Care was taken during detailed design to minimise the number of trees removed, but it was not possible to achieve the required environmental outcomes and retain all the vegetation.
 Council has pledged almost $200K to offsite planting and rejuvenation efforts adjacent to the Koala Bushland Coordinated Conservation Area at Mount Cotton.

 The project will have numerous long-term benefits for the community, including improved water quality, enhanced recreational opportunities and preservation of biodiversity.
 By safeguarding the wetlands, we are investing in the health and well-being of both current and future generations.